tripsankur/TicTacToe/README.md

 * Authentication at the API endpoint.
 * User login and player profile creation.
 * Option of selecting other algorithms for AI player.
+* Update in the documentation to display the API specs on the page itself.

 ## How to Run